baklavatiramisu/baklavatiramisu/README.md

 ### About my workstation

 I used to work on my Lenovo ThinkPad P14s running RedHat Linux.
-I am a great fan of ThinkPads because I love the cult, looks, the red trackpoint, durability and the vibrant ThinkPad community!
+I am a great fan of ThinkPads because I love the way it looks, the red trackpoint, durability and the vibrant ThinkPad community!

 Follow my `@thinkpadian` account for my ThinkPad show-offs!